 HIST 180 Survey of East Asia: Ancient to 1600.
 An integrated survey of the development and interaction of the centers of civilization throughout East Asian world to 1600.
-Meets Historical Mode of Inquiry (QHT).
 3 semester credit hours.
-Typically offered: Fall Term.
+Historical MOI.
+Typically offered: Fall Term, Odd Years.

 HIST 200 Introduction to American Studies.
 This course uses elements of fiction and non-fiction in the study of various topics of race, class and gender in American Studies (topics vary).
-Cross-listed with GBLS 200.
+Cross-listed as AMS 200.
 3 semester credit hours.
 Typically offered: Periodically.